DOXORUBICIN HYDROCHLORIDE- doxorubicin hydrochloride injection, solution

 Initial U.S. Approval: 1974

 WARNING: CARDIOMYOPATHY, SECONDARY MALIGNANCIES, EXTRAVASATION AND TISSUE NECROSIS, and SEVERE MYELOSUPPRESSION

 See full prescribing information for complete boxed warning.

 INDICATIONS AND USAGE

-Doxorubicin hydrochloride (HCl) is an anthracycline topoisomerase II inhibitor indicated:
+Doxorubicin Hydrochloride Injection is an anthracycline topoisomerase inhibitor indicated:

 DOSAGE AND ADMINISTRATION